 If you're selected, we'll send you an audit notice by email, giving you up to six weeks to return all the relevant information.

 You must provide information if you're selected for audit.
 You agreed to be audited when you signed the Register terms and conditions.

 Can I continue to practise while being audited?

 Yes, you can continue to practise while preparing your submission and while we are assessing your information.

 Preparing your submission

 If you're selected for audit, you must provide your past year's records relating to:

 You must submit an up to date record of your supervision sessions and examples of how supervision has had an impact on your practice.
-You'll also need to provide your supervisor(s) contact details.

 See Registered members' guide to supervision for full details and templates.